shakee93/autoptimize-unusedcss/readme.txt

 == Frequently Asked Questions ==

-= How much does it cost to purchase a license of UnusedCSS and where can I buy one? =
+= How much does it cost to purchase a RapidLoad license and where can I buy one? =

 You can purchase the license for as little as $5/m.
 Just sign up directly via [rapidload.io](https://rapidload.io) website.